 An estimated 45.8 million people enslaved in our world today

-Wear a bow tie to work, school or a social event in July to join a movement celebrating the men and boys in our community who proudly say NO to violence, exploitation and modern day slavery.
+Wear a bow tie to work, school or a social event this year to join a movement celebrating the men and boys in our community who proudly say NO to violence, exploitation and modern day slavery.

 Purchase a bow tie clip hand made by a social enterprise in Cambodia that employs survivors of sexual exploitation and slavery.
 By supporting this cause we are creating a full circle of support for women who need economic independence.

-Be bold, take a stand, wear a bow tie on a Friday in July.
+Be bold, take a stand, wear a bow tie!

 Former professional rugby league footballer with a nine year career playing for the Brisbane Broncos.
 Nick has been involved with PROJECT FUTURES since 2012 when he went over to Cambodia and participated on an international half marathon collectively raising $50,000 with a group of friends.
 Nick most recently helped lead our 2015 Cycle Challenge across Cambodia raising another $50,000!

 A professional actor best know for his role as Spencer in Home and Away, Andrew is more than just a well known face.
 He is passionate about animal and human rights and is an ambassador for three charities alongside PROJECT FUTURES.
 Although Andrew boosts a social media following in the hundreds of thousands globally, he is a down to earth country boy with a background in civil engineering.
 Andrew also participated in our 2015 Cambodian Cycle Challenge raising over $8000 for our work!